Europe's pro-nuclear leaders seek atomic energy revival - SWI swissinfo.ch

 Hungary’s Prime Minister Viktor Orban said Europe must free itself of being “a hostage of ideological approaches”.

-According to a joint statement seen by Reuters, leaders at a nuclear energy summit in Brussels are set to “commit to work to fully unlock the potential of nuclear energy by taking measures such as enabling conditions to support and competitively finance the lifetime extension of existing nuclear reactors”.
+In a joint statement, countries committed “to work to fully unlock the potential of nuclear energy by taking measures such as enabling conditions to support and competitively finance the lifetime extension of existing nuclear reactors”.

 The statement also commits to the construction of new nuclear power plants and the early deployment of advanced reactors, including small modular reactors worldwide while maintaining the highest levels of safety and security.

-Rafael Grossi, the chief of the UN’s atomic agency IAEA, said nuclear needed to be treated on a level playing field with other energy projects.
+UN atomic agency IAEA chief Rafael Grossi said financing was a key issue, adding that nuclear needed to be treated on a level playing field with other energy projects.

-“We still have an international and institutional architecture that forbids financing of nuclear projects,” Grossi said.
-“This is not a beauty contest.”
+“We still have an international and institutional architecture that forbids financing of nuclear projects,” he said.

+Grossi told the conference that since the COP 28 climate conference, most countries now agreed that nuclear was part of the solution, which should help secure funding.

+“Many decisions of financial institutions depend on governments wanting something or not opposing it,” he said.

 “We’re supporting the French initiative to encourage the World Bank and other development banks to eliminate the restriction on funding nuclear,” John Podesta, senior advisor to the U.S. President for clean energy, told reporters.

-He added that Congress recently approved $2.7 billion to restart an enrichment programme, particularly for advanced fuels such as helium.
+He added that Congress recently approved $2.7 billion to restart an enrichment programme, particularly for advanced fuels such as high-assay low-enriched uranium (HALEU), which according to the World Nuclear Association is enriched uranium used mostly in research reactors and medical isotope production.

-Europe must also rebuild know-how by fostering the next generation of nuclear scientists and expand research to catch up with the rest of the world.